hreger/MedExplain/README.md

 - All pipeline steps are reproducible and tracked with DVC.
 - Model training and evaluation metrics are logged to MLflow and JSON files.
 - For custom runs, edit `params.yaml` and re-run `dvc repro`.
+- **Modern UI:** Navigation and all components use Streamlit's latest UI features and open-source libraries.
+- **XAI for Clinicians:** The app is designed to help medical professionals understand and trust AI-driven predictions.

 ---